ibm-watson-data-lab/crime-demos/README.md

 Crime demos is collection of apps that demonstrate some of the things you can do with the open crime data we publish in a [world-readable Cloudant database](https://opendata.cloudant.com/crimes).
 There's also a [documented public API](https://opendata.mybluemix.net/static/crimes.html) for accessing the data programmatically.

+## Available apps

+[Crime Browser](./app/crimebrowser/index.html): A simple point data browsing app that uses an adjustable circle as a "window" on crime data

+[Crime Visualization](./app/index.html): A more complex app that queries crimes based on a polygon you draw, providing summary statistics for those crimes selected by the polygon.
+It also allows a user to adjust the query's time of day.

 ## How it works

-The application uses these Bluemix services:
+The applications use this Bluemix service:

 * a Node.js runtime

-## Running the app on Bluemix
+## Running the apps on Bluemix

 The fastest way to deploy this application to Bluemix is to click the **Deploy to Bluemix** button below.